reiwening/Knight2MeetYouGitHub/README.md

 ## Others

 ### To run the spring project on windows, use : mvnw.cmd spring-boot:run OR .\mvnw spring-boot:run
-### To run test in windows terminal, use: mvn test

 ### To get to the h2 database console, run the spring boot and type this in your browser : http://localhost:8080/h2-console

-#### JDBC URL : jdbc:h2:file:./data/testdb , username : username ,  password = password
+### JDBC URL : jdbc:h2:file:./data/testdb , username : username ,  password = password

-### To run the test files, use : mvn clean test
+### To run the test, use : mvn verify
-mvnw test -Dtest=MatchServiceTest,
-mvnw test -Dtest=SpringBootIntegrationTest

 ### To see our Knight2MeetYouAPI, type this in your browser : http://localhost:8080/swagger-ui/index.html